1.12 Sacrifices and Offerings (459-499)

 “If a person sins, and commits any of these things which are forbidden to be done by the commandments of Yahweh, though he does not know it, yet he is guilty and shall bear his iniquity.
 And he shall bring to the priest a ram without blemish from the flock, with your valuation, as a trespass offering.
 So the priest shall make atonement for him regarding his ignorance in which he erred and did not know it, and it shall be forgiven him.
 It is a trespass offering; he has certainly trespassed against Yahweh.”
 (Leviticus 5:17-19)

 This is the bottom line to the Torah’s discussion of the asham, or trespass offering.
 It’s kind of depressing, if you think about it: we’re all guilty, even if we don’t realize how—even if we’re totally serious about being “Torah observant.”
-We’ve all inadvertently done things that violated Yahweh’s standards of behavior or holiness (note: they’re not the same thing).
+We’ve all inadvertently done things that violated Yahweh’s standards of behavior or holiness (note: these are not the same thing).
 It’s a measure of His love that He provided even for these sins—the places where we fall short, even if we never become aware of them.
 Yahshua came to fulfill the Law—all of it, including this one.

 (487) The remainder of the meal offerings shall be eaten.